cybex-gmbh/transmorpher/README.md

 TRANSMORPHER_DISK_VIDEO_DERIVATIVES=localVideoDerivatives
 ```

-If you use the local disks, you should generate a symlink from the Laravel storage to the public folder, to be able to
+If you use local disks, you should generate a symlink from the Laravel storage to the public folder, to be able to
 access public derivatives for videos:

 ```bash